abaran30/hextechhunt/README.md

 ![alt tag](hextechhunt-overview.png)

 ## Experiences and Challenges
 Although I am very well aware that this application is simple, and that many Riot Games API Challenge entries demonstrate phenomenal skills in design, development, data analysis, etc., I took the development of this application as an opportunity to learn and grow.
 The majority of my development experience comes from back-end development both academically and professionally.
-Only recently did I start getting into front-end development and frameworks such as AngularJS and Node.
+Only recently did I start getting into front-end development and frameworks such as AngularJS and Node.js.
 Hence, I took all that I knew, learned and did what I could, and ended up with *HextechHunt*.

 Some challenges I faced:
 + I am a full-time employee, so time management was a big challenge.